top of page

 The course is cross-listed as GSM DS 911 (Questrom) and GRS SOC 716 (Sociology).
 Syllabus

-The Process of Discovery - KHC HC401 (Boston University) - 2017
+The Process of Discovery - KHC HC401 (Boston University) - Undergraduate course

 This course has three aims: to continue your general education by introducing you to field-changing research drawn from different fields of inquiry, to assist you in designing your Keystone project, and to help you express field-specific insights in language accessible to a general audience.
 The course is structured around three basic activities: individual and group analysis; writing exercises aimed at promoting intellectual discovery, methodological rigor, and project design; and group activities aimed at honing project design and presentation skills.